pretagov/projectsmigrator/README.md

   -h, --help                           Show this screen.

 For zenhub the following fields are available.
-- Estimate, Priority, Pipeline, PR, Epic, Blocking, Sprint, Position, Workspace
+- Estimate, Priority, Pipeline, Linked Issues, Epic, Blocking, Sprint, Position, Workspace

 For Projects the fields are customisable.
 However the following are special
 - Status: the column on the board